knpuniversity/symfony4/sfcasts/uploads/signed-urls.md

-# Signed Urls
+# Private Downloads & Signed URLs

-Coming soon...

-There's one other performance enhancing that we can do and it relates to download them.
-So right now if I hit download a, it works fine, but if you know, if these were got, if these were bigger files, you would notice is that these would actually start to slow down a little bit.
-And the reason is that in our `ArticleReferenceAdminController` search for download, you remember we're actually, you're reading a stream from S3 and sending that directly to the user.
-But this also, there's still doesn't mean there's sort of a middleman or server has to stream from S3 and then we have to send that to the user.
-There's no real reason to do that.
-We should just be able to have the user download the file directly from S3.
-The problem is that the, the URLs are not public number.
-These are private files.
-So if we just go into our, um,

-okay,

-our bucket, I'll refresh the homepage of our bucket and go into article reference.
-We can click these files, they have a public URL, but if we go to it, it's not really public.
-It's access to tonight so it doesn't work.
-We can solve this by using something called a signed URL and this is a time when we're going to do something with our kind of remote filesystem that goes beyond what Flysystem to do can do.
-And so we're going to have to deal with directly with S3 a itself, which actually turns out to be pretty easy.
-Google for "S3 PHP client signed url" and you'll find their documentation about this.
-So it's pretty cool.
-You can basically do is you can say, hey S3 I want to make a get request to download this object.
-Um, and then you can basically say I want you to create a signed URL that is valid for 20 minutes switch you can do is you can create a download link that anyone can access to download a file but are only exists for a short amount of time.
-Now to do this, we need to interact directly with the S3 clients.
-And may remember that a few minutes ago we actually created an S3 client so that we can use it with Flysystem.
-So awesome.
-So we can just use that.
-The other thing we're going to need to do is we're going to need our bucket names that when we actually run this object code, here we have the bucket name.

-So in article reference in `downloadArticleReference()`, let's add another argument here.

-Yeah,

-removed the `$uploaderHelper` we're actually not going to need that anymore.
-And that's three and said say `S3Client $s3client`.
-And then we're also going to need these `string $s3BucketName` and this will not auto wire.
-So I'm going to copy that and go to my `services.yaml` and add a bind for this.
-So I'm going to buy an `$s3BucketName:` to our

-okay.
+I have *one* more performance enhancement I want to do.
+If you click download, it works great!
+But if these files were bigger, you'd start to notice that the downloads would be kinda slow!
+Open up `ArticleReferenceAdminController` and search for download.
+Remember: we're reading a stream from S3 and sending that directly to the user.
+That's cool... but it also means that there's a middleman in the process: our server!
+That slows things down.
+Couldn't we somehow give the user direct access to the file on S3?

+Go back to our bucket, head to its root directory, then click into `article_reference`.
+If you click any of these files, each *does* have a URL.
+But if you try to go to it, it's not public.
+That's *great* because these files are *meant* to be private... but it sorta ruins our idea of pointing users directly to this URL.

+Well, good news!
+We *can* have our cake and eat it too... as we say... for some reason in English.
+Um, we *can* have the best of both worlds with... signed URLs.

+## Hello Signed URLs

+Signed URLs are *not* something that we can create with Flysystem - it's specific to S3.
+So, instead of using our Filesystem object, we'll deal with S3 directly, which turns out to be pretty awesome!

+Google for "S3 PHP client signed url" to find their docs about this.
+Signed URLs let *us* say:

+> Hey S3!
+I want to create a public URL to download this file... but I only want
+> the link to be valid for, like, 20 minutes.

+Cool, right!
+Because the link is temporary, it's ok to let users use it.

+We'll do this by interacting with the `S3Client` object directly... which is super *awesome* because, a few minutes ago, we registered an `S3Client` service so we could use it with Flysystem.
+Half our job is already done!

-And I'll need the bucket name.
-So I'll copy the environment variable syntax for that.
+The other thing we'll need is the bucket name.
-There we go.
-So now I can get the bucket name.
-Uh, next I want you to copy the `$disposition =` line because we're going to put that back in a second.
-But otherwise delete everything inside of here.
-And actually if you want to, I'll put the disposition back.
-I'll come in and out cause I'm the copies and other stuff.

-Uh,

-I'll put that back so that I can actually go and copy these a few lines of code from their documentation.
-Perfect.
-So `$s3Client->getCommand('getObject', [])` my bucket or replace that with `$s3BucketName` and then the key, that's like the path to the file.
-So this is going to be `$reference->getFilePath()`,

-then `$request = $s3Client->createPresignedRequest()`, you can use whatever you want here.
-Um, it's a pretty small file.
-You don't need much time.
-And then finally, what we also want to do is create a pre-sign URL.
-So we can do here is we can take that request and we can turn that into a, you were out.
-So it's going to give us a big long, you were held that will temporarily be valid to download that.
-And what we're done going to do is actually just redirected user's browser to that URL.
-So down here we can say `return new RedirectResponse()`, and then the code that they had over here was to typecast `(string) $request->getUri()`

-and that should be it.
-Let's try it.
-Let's go back.
-We don't really need to refresh the page, but we'll do it to be safe and let's download our best practices.
-Boom.
-Well sort of first thing it did work.
-That's awesome.
-Um, but it didn't have as download it like we did before and that's because we lost the content disposition header that we were setting.
-But check this out.
-It's pretty cool.
-It's actually just the, you were out to our specific file, but then the sign you were l Amazon put a special signature on the end of this and that's going to make this URL a valid for only a short period of time.
-This is an awesome way to make private files temporarily public.
-All right, so what about our content disposition?
-Now you know where I can actually hit this and it says download what we can put that back.

-One of the cool things is that there are lots of options you can pass to this, uh, last argument.
-Um, and you also have options where you can control, well you want to do is basically say, hey S3, I want you to allow the user to access his file.
-And when you do, here are a few response headers that I want you to send to the client.
-So for example, if we want, we can, one of the keys we can do here is we can say `ResponseContentType` as an option.
-They have to set the `Content-Type` header and here we can use `$reference->getMimeType()`.
-The other one we can do is `ResponseContentDisposition`.
-And that's where I'll grab our disposition code down here, move that back up above our command and we can set that to the `$disposition`.
-So that should cause those same two headers to come back as they did before.
-It's now when we hit download, boom, it actually downloads that.
-So that's the way that I really recommend having users download files of any significant size from S3

-mmm.
+## Creating the Signed URL

+Head back to `downloadArticleReference()`.
+Remove the `UploaderHelper` argument - we won't need that anymore - and add `S3Client $s3client`.
+Also add `string $s3BucketName`.
+That won't autowire, so copy the argument name, open up `services.yaml` and add a bind for this `$s3BucketName:`.
+For the value, copy the environment variable bucket syntax from before and... paste.

+Cool!
+Back in the controller, copy the `$disposition` line - we're going to put this back in a minute.
+Then, delete *everything* after the security check, paste the `$disposition` line, but comment it out for now.

+Ok, let's go steal some code from the docs!
+We already have the `S3Client` object, so just grab the rest.
+Paste that then... let's see... replace `my-bucket` with the `$s3BucketName` variable.
+For `Key`, that's the *file* path:
+`$reference->getFilePath()`.
+And, for `$request = $s3Client->createPresignedRequest()`,
+you can use whatever lifetime you want.
+These files are pretty small, so we don't need too much time - but let's make the URLs live for 30 minutes.

+Now that we have this "request" thing... how can we get the URL?
+Back on their docs, scroll down... here it is: `$request->getUri()`.

+When the user hits our endpoint, what *we* want to do is *redirect* them to the URL.
+Do that with `return new RedirectResponse()`, `(string)` - they mentioned that in the docs, it turns the URI into a string - then `$request->getUri()`.

+Let's try it!
+Refresh!
+And... download!
+Ha!
+It works!
+We're loading this directly from S3.
+This long URL contains a signature that proves to S3 that the request was pre-authenticated and should last for 30 minutes.

+## Forcing S3 Response Headers

+But we *did* lose one thing: our `Content-Disposition` header!
+This gave us two nice things: it forced the user to download the file instead of loading it "inline", *and* it controlled the download filename.

+Hmm, this is tricky.
+Now that the user is no longer downloading the file directly from us, we don't really have a way to set custom *headers* on the response.
+Well, actually, that's a big ol' lie!
+There are *two* ways to do that.
+First, you can set custom headers on each object in S3. *Or* you can *hint* to S3 that you want *it* to set custom headers on your behalf when the user goes to the signed URL.

+How?
+Add another option to `getCommand()`: `ResponseContentType` set to `$reference->getMimeType()`.
+That'll hint to S3 that we want it to set a `Content-Type` header on the download response.
+And `ResponseContentDisposition`.
+Move the `$disposition` code up above, then use that value down here.

-You can also do the same thing with cloudfront.
-Cloudfront is another service that gives me even a faster access to S3 process is fair to similar, et Cetera, et cetera.
-I'll talk about that later.
+Cool, right?
+Go download the file one more time.
+Ha!
+It downloads *and* uses the original filename.
+This is probably the best way to allow users to download private files.
+Oh, and if you need even *faster* downloads... cause S3 isn't *that* fast for large files, you can do the same thing with Cloudfront.
+Cloudfront is another service that gives users faster access to S3 files, and has a similar process for creating signed URLs.

+Ok friends, only *one* thing left, and it's a fun one!
+Let's talk about how our file upload endpoint *might* look different if we were building a pure API.